entur/gbfs-validator-java/README.md

 ### Using the validation results

-The validation methods above will return an instance of `ValidationResult`.
+The validation methods above will return the `ValidationResult` record.
+This will contain a summary of the validation process, as well as a map of validation results per file.
+See javadocs in `model` for details.

-TODO: add more documentation here - consider turning ValidationResult and friends into interfaces or records...?

 ## Additional validation rules